little-hell/little-hell-example/README.md

-# zendoom
+# mindoom

-Zendoom is the [MINIX](https://en.wikipedia.org/wiki/Minix) of Doom ports.
+Mindoom is the [MINIX](https://en.wikipedia.org/wiki/Minix) of Doom ports.
 It's a hyper-minimalist fork of Chocolate Doom that aims to:
 - Have the smallest, easiest to study version of the Doom codebase, by throwing backwards compatibility to the wind (if necessary).
 - Make exploring the core principles of the Doom engine as zen-like as possible.
 - Integrate an embedded scripting language (such as Lua or Guile) to allow experimentation with the engine in a higher-level language.